AxonIQ/reference-guide/release-notes/rn-extensions/rn-mongo/rn-mongo-major-releases.md

 This page notes all enhancements and features that we have introduced to our major releases of the Axon Mongo Extension.

+## Release 4.5

+* We introduced a dedicated sample project to the Mongo Extension.
+  The sample is written in Kotlin and shows how to use the `MongoEventStorageEngine` and `MongoTokenStore`.
+  For those interested, you can find the pull request [here](https://github.com/AxonFramework/extension-mongo/pull/65).

+* Contributor `erikrz` provided an issue **and** pull request to allow the `MongoTokenStore` index to be automatically validated.
+  Issue [#51](https://github.com/AxonFramework/extension-mongo/issues/51) marks the request, whereas [#53](https://github.com/AxonFramework/extension-mongo/pull/53) marks the pull request.

+* The `MongoTokenStore` now implements the `retrieveStorageIdentifier` method, as of pull request [#139](https://github.com/AxonFramework/extension-mongo/pull/139).
+  This change allows clustered environments, like Axon Server, to tell apart the Mongo Databases of Event Processors.
+  This further benefits split, merge and release operations performed in a distributed environment.

+We refer to the [release notes](https://github.com/AxonFramework/extension-mongo/releases/tag/axon-mongo-4.5) for a complete list of all changes.

 ## Release 4.4

 * Issue [#10](https://github.com/AxonFramework/extension-mongo/pull/10) introduces support for Spring Boot Developer Tools.